C0265 critical

 Probable Causes (Ranked by Likelihood)

-• Corroded relay socket or connector High
+• Corroded or loose EBCM main power/ground connector Moderate

 • Poor ground connection at the EBCM Low